 Your faculty advisor: Questions you may have regarding your academic program of study in your degree program and approval for courses each semester.
 Examples: What courses would work well for your area of interest.
 Your faculty advisor was chosen for you according to your indicated area of interest in your statement of objectives in your application.
 You may change advisors as long as you obtain approval from the new advisor and you notify the LIS office.

 The LIS office: Administrative processes having to do with your degree program, registration information, petitions to add/drop after deadlines, or Leave of Absence forms.

 Graduate Records Office: Located in Spalding Hall, this office oversees the operation of all graduate-degree programs on the Manoa campus.
 Some administrative work is processed directly out of this office, including the Intent to Graduate form.

 Admissions and Records Office: Located in the Manoa Student Services Center, Admissions and Records handles all official address changes, transcript requests and Hawaii residency requirements for in-state tuition.
-Note: A & R is a very large office that handles the entire campus.

 All classified students must confer with their faculty advisor each semester regarding their program of study.
 Continuing students communicate with their advisor as part of pre-registration, to obtain permission for courses they wish to take.
 LIS will not give course approval to classified LIS students unless they have communicated with their advisor and obtained permission first, as noted in their student files.
 This includes neighbor island students.